Discrete State Transition Algorithm for Unconstrained Integer Optimization Problems: The framework of discrete state transition algorithm

-From the pseudocodes, we can find that in the simple STA, only ``greedy criterion" is adopted to accept a new ``$\mathrm{Best}^{*}$", while in dynamic STA, in the whole, ``greedy criterion" is adopted to keep the incumbent ``$\mathrm{Best}^{*}$", in the partial, a bad solution ``$\mathrm{Best}$" is accepted in each state transformation at a probability $p_2$, and in the same while, the ``$\mathrm{Best}^{*}$" is restored in the process at another probability $p_1$.
-The ``risk a bad solution in probability" strategy aims to escape from local optimal, while the ``greedy criterion" and ``restore the incumbent best solution in probability" are to guarantee a good convergence.
+From the pseudocode, we can find that, on the whole, ``greedy criterion" is adopted to keep the incumbent ``\textit{Best}$^{*}$"; while partially in the inner process, a bad solution ``\textit{Best}" is accepted in each state transformation at a probability $p_2$, and in the same time, the ``\textit{Best}$^{*}$" is restored in the outer process at another probability $p_1$.
+The ``risk a bad solution in probability" strategy aims to escape from local optimality, while the ``greedy criterion" and ``restoring the incumbent best solution in probability" are to guarantee a good convergence performance.
+The flowchart of the individual-based dynamic STA is illustrated in Fig.\ref{flowchart}, and we can find that the incumbent best ``\textit{Best}$^{*}$" is kept in an external archive.